 Older parents can be rest assured that the centre is fully accessible in all areas, with eight blue badge parking spaces outside.
 There are wheelchairs available for hire, and an adult changing facility.
 Further, staff are fully prepped in customer care and stand by ready to assist if required.

-Are you looking for a home carer for yourself or a loved one?
+Are you looking to arrange home care for yourself or a loved one?
 At SuperCarers, we can match you with experienced and vetted home carers in Sunderland.
-Don’t hesitate to get in touch with our customer service team on 020 3918 9713.
+Don’t hesitate to get in touch with our customer service team on 020 8629 1030.